 Crawl efficiency is how seamlessly bots are able to crawl all the pages on your site.
 A clean site structure, reliable servers, errorless sitemaps and robots.txt files, and optimized site speed all improve crawl efficiency.
 If your site checks off all these boxes, you will maximize your site’s crawl budget, rate, efficiency, crawlability, and indexation.

-To optimize crawl efficiency on your site, know the different facets that make up crawl efficiency.
+To optimize crawl prioritization and efficiency on your site, know the different facets that make up crawl efficiency.
 Crawl efficiency depends heavily on the following:

 Every site also has a crawl rate limit.
 This limit is the maximum fetching rate for your site and represents the maximum number of simultaneous parallel connections that can be used to crawl the site, along with the necessary waiting time between these fetches.
 The purpose of the crawl rate limit is to avoid inundating your server with requests, which could slow down your site for human users.
 A reliable server and quick page loading can increase your crawl rate limit, helping your site to get crawled more often by Googlebot.